Chinese Postman Problem (CPP): Complete Guide with Solutions 2024

 What is chinese postman problem

-What is Chinese Postman Problem (CPP)?
+Understanding the Chinese Postman Problem (CPP)

 The Chinese Postman Problem (CPP) is a kind of routing problem in which a postman must determine the quickest path to carry mail to every address on a certain set of streets.
 The issue is made more difficult by the possibility that some streets must be traversed more than once to finish the delivery route.

 The goal of CPP is to find a route that reaches every street (or edge) at least once and returns to the starting location while reducing the overall distance traveled.
 It was first introduced by a Chinese mathematician named Kwan Mei-Ko in 1962 while studying a problem related to postal delivery in Beijing.
-This is the reason it is referred to as the “Chinese Postman Problem”.
+This is the reason it is referred to as the “Chinese Postman Problem.”

 There is no known algorithm that can solve the problems of vehicle routing in polynomial time for all instances because it is known to be NP-hard.
 This problem is useful in several fields including circuit design, DNA sequencing, and transportation planning.